 Park hopping is a Disney travel hacker's dream, and with a good Disney World Fastpass+ strategy you can put together a perfect roster of Disney attractions.

-Consider Adding A Resort Day
+Consider Adding A Resort or Party Day

 A Disney World resort day is an awesome way to see more of Walt Disney World.
 Spend most of it away from the value resort.
 This especially makes sense if adding the day helps you save on flights.